Are your DVDs or Blu-Rays region locked?

 For a public exhibition license, please contact us.
 We generally charge a flat fee of $100.00 (USD) per film, per event, not counting the ordinary cost of the video itself or shipping, if required.
 Events are not necessarily individual screenings.
 A film festival, for example, may screen a film multiple times, but this is still considered a single event.
-If you need a format other than what the video is available in standard (MP4 or DVD), please let us know.
+If you need a format other than what the video is available in standard (MP4, DVD, or Blu-Ray), please let us know.
 We may be able to supply it if notified sufficiently in advance.

 How can I watch videos?

-Aside from videos that are only available on DVD, all videos can either be watched online or downloaded.
+Aside from videos that are only available on DVD or Blu-Ray, all videos can either be watched online or downloaded.
 Videos are in the MP4 format.
 On Windows, MP4 is supported natively by Windows Media Player as of version 12.
 On Macintosh, MP4 is supported natively by QuickTime as of version 6.
 For earlier version, you will first need to install the necessary codec packs (H.264 for the video, AC3 for the audio), or you will need to use a media player that does not rely on external codecs, such as VideoLAN's VLC media player.

 If I register, will my email address be shared with anyone else?